 Interestingly, some business experts claim that business owners frequently set goals too low.
 So the inc.com article encourages business owners to set at least one BHAG: A big, hairy audacious goal!
 Read the article to find out more about BHAGs and how they help inspire you.

 In the meantime, after you’ve set some long-term goals, set some shorter-term ones that will get you there.
-These should be SMART:
+These business goals should be SMART:

 Image courtesy of Stuart Miles / FreeDigitalPhotos.net